 Our professional ballet dance studio is fully equipped for students of all skill levels.

 Ballet Dance Positions

-There are several positions that we teach at Performing Dance Arts as part of our ballet dance classes for kids in Vaughan:
+There are several positions that we teach at Performing Dance Arts as part of our ballet dance classes for kids:

 - We start with the pose, a stationary position.
 The first position has the feet flat on the floor with the toes pointing outwards.

 - The second position is similar, with the feet apart by the length of the dancer’s foot.

 - The third position requires one foot to be in front of the other, with the toes still pointing outward.